SmingHub/Sming/Sming/Arch/Esp32/README.rst

 IDF versions
 ------------

-Sming currently supports IDF versions 4.3, 4.4, 5.0 and 5.2.
+Sming currently supports IDF versions 5.2.
-The recommended version is 5.2.
 This is installed by default.
+Older versions 4.3, 4.4 and 5.0 are no longer officially supported.
+If you use one of the old versions, please, consider upgrading to 5.2.

 A different version can be installed if necessary::